Big Friends

 Our Big Friends program enables adult volunteers the opportunity to offer weekly support to preschool children, within the school day, in public and private preschools and child care facilities in Ypsilanti.

-It takes a community to raise a child.
+It Takes a Community to Raise a Child.

 In partnership with the Ypsilanti Community School District (YCS) and early childhood education specialists from the Washtenaw Intermediate School District (WISD), we bring dedicated volunteers into the preschool to work directly with kids and teachers.
 We call this effort our “Big Friends” program, intending that each volunteer will act as a friend to young children in their first or second year of school.
 We provide children with connections with caring adults outside of school.
 It is well understood that these connections can make a profound difference in the lives of children.